The role of time and space in ISR and OODA (incident response) integration.

 (The efficacy of a planned intervention would be dependent of available capacity to intervene, ie: level of medical care in a trauma incident, or the Initial Observable Span of a UAV-based sensor in an ISR operation.)

-“The ‘golden hour‘ is term often used in trauma to suggest that an injured patient has 60 minutes from time of injury to receive definitive care, after which morbidity and mortality significantly increase.”
+“The ‘golden hour‘ is a term often used in trauma.
+It defines the time that an injured patient has to get to definitive care as 60minutes.
+After which morbidity and mortality significantly increase.”
 (State 3: Significant change has occurred)Golden Hour

 ISR (Intelligence, Surveillance, Reconnaissance) SA (Situational Awareness) OODA (Observation, Orient, Decide, Act)